-6Out of the outcomes that we consider, only parent-reported health (1-5 scale), activity limitations, and injuries are part of the Person-Core questionnaire and are available for every child in the NHIS sample.
+9Parent-reported health (1-5 scale), activity limitations, and injuries are part of the Person-Core questionnaire and are available for every child in the NHIS sample.
 All other health outcomes that we consider are from the Sample Child questionnaire, and are reported for one randomly selected child per household.

 Each of the specific health outcomes that we consider is plausibly linked to labor market conditions through changes in family income, parental time use, and family stress.
-For example, changes in child mental health are most likely to be directly related to their parents' mental health,7 while changes in the incidence of injuries and infectious illness are more likely to be a result from changes in children's time use.
-Schaller and Zerpa (2014) find that, on average, children's mental health gets worse following parental job loss, while their likelihood of contracting an infectious illness falls, which is consistent with the theory that different mechanisms are at play.
+For example, changes in child mental health are most likely to be directly related to their parents' mental health, 10 while changes in the incidence of injuries and ear infections are more likely to be a result from changes in children's time use.
 Meanwhile there are a multitude of potential mechanisms linking economic conditions to the incidence of asthma among children.
 For example, childhood asthma attacks are known to be triggered by air pollutants, the level of which varies with aggregate economic activity, and parental stress has been found to enhance the effect of environmental pollution on childhood asthma incidence (Shankardass et al., 2009).
-Exposure to dust, animal hair, cockroaches, and molds is associated with asthma attacks (Institute of Medicine, 2000), and such factors are linked to the cleanliness of a home, possibly becoming more prevalent when parents spend less time at home.
+Furthermore, exposure to dust, animal hair, cockroaches, and molds is associated with asthma attacks (Institute of Medicine, 2000), and such factors are linked to the cleanliness of a home, possibly becoming more prevalent when parents spend less time at home.
 Childhood asthma attacks have also been linked with exposure to second hand smoke (Sabia 2008), and there is evidence that adult smoking also fluctuates with the business cycle (Ruhm, 2005b).
 Finally, the incidence of asthma symptoms may depend on children's level of physical activity.
 Though we are unable to precisely identify the relative contributions of the mechanisms described above to each of the health outcomes that we consider, throughout our analysis we acknowledge that the relative importance of different mechanisms depends on the condition considered and interpret our findings accordingly.

-7 Several existing studies have linked adult mental health to aggregate economic conditions, including Blanchflower and Oswald, 1994; Dooley and Catalano, 1984; Dooley, Catalano and Rook, 1988; Fenwick and Tausig, 1994.
+10 Several existing studies have linked adult mental health to aggregate economic conditions, including Blanchflower and Oswald, 1994; Dooley and Catalano, 1984; Dooley, Catalano and Rook, 1988; Fenwick and Tausig, 1994.